LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    This is the recommended route for applications wanting to provide virtual URLs.
 Once an at-begin is in place it cannot be removed.
 Multiple at-begins are supported and are run in the order in which they are installed.
-(The easiest way to install an atBegin is to stick it in the LassoStartup folder.)
+(The easiest way to install an atBegin is to place it in the "LassoStartup" directory.)

    The object installed as the at-begin code is copied to each request's thread each time.
 This means that a capture's local variables or any object's data